CHAPTER TWO

 • Take serious courses with excellent instructors.

-• Take some courses that will improve your essay test-taking skills or your research skills.
+• Take some courses that will improve your essay test-taking skills.

 • Take some courses that will develop your research skills.